 What is your goal when you walk into the recording booth to take a swing at an audition?
 What even is “auditioning” to you?
 Your answer will set the bar for your career and the power of your art.

 Let’s consider what an actor’s job is when you do your thing:

 Here’s a clip from a Steve Martin interview that makes a great point:

 Bryan Cranston puts this so beautifully a slightly different way:

-To see the project of becoming a professional artist this way is a profound paradigm shift from the typical scrambling actor’s mindset that seems driving by needy conformity, obedience and people pleasing.
+To see auditioning this way is a profound paradigm shift away from the typical scrambling actor’s mindset which is driven by needy conformity, obedience and people pleasing.

 But nobody hires politeness or neediness.
 They hire confident, problem-solving creative competence and power.